Bendrox/Open-Source-models---HuggingFace-Transformer-lib/README.md

 5 - Speech to text: Applying TTS models (distil-whisper/distil-small.en) to transform text into synthesized speech, illustrating how machines can vocalize textual content.

-6 - Text to Speech (Speech Synthesis): Applying TTS models ( Bark model, Speecht5_tts) to transform text into synthesized speech, illustrating how machines can give voice to text.
+6 - Text to Speech: Applying TTS models ( Bark model, Speecht5_tts) to transform text into synthesized speech, illustrating how machines can give voice to text.

 7 - Object Detection: Employing models like (facebook/detr-resnet-50) to detect and locate objects within images, with potential applications in surveillance, robotics, and more.